na-na-hi/renget/archive/vffr2.md

 *Herrscher of Human: Ego* (HoH/HoHE)		/ Limited &nbsp;&nbsp;&nbsp;&nbsp;Kaworu turned up to 11.
 SP hungry giga stacy and newest Herrscher in a long ignored &nbsp;&nbsp;&nbsp;&nbsp;niche (psy ice - no, 6s doesn't count.)
 Needs her bow, but can use Welt or next patch's &nbsp;&nbsp;&nbsp;&nbsp;G4 ice.
-Given the number of 4/4 in abyss, abandon your cycle points if you can't get her, &nbsp;&nbsp;&nbsp;&nbsp;(Sushang might serve as an alternative - I could give a solid answer IF HER GLOVES WOULD &nbsp;&nbsp;&nbsp;&nbsp;FUCKING DROP.)
-Orbited hard by all the other flamechasers.
+Given the number of 4/4 in abyss, abandon your cycle points if you can't get her.
+&nbsp;&nbsp;&nbsp;&nbsp;Orbited hard by all the other flamechasers.

 &nbsp;
 #####Others (Single Suits)